Tamburasca/WDR3_concert_downloader/README.md

 directory specified in *.env*. and are selected randomly, when the method is invoked by the client.
-Text as "metadata" is injected between the byte stream chunks, if the client reveals 'icy-metadata' = '1' in its request header.
+Text as "metadata" is injected between the byte stream chunks, if the client reveals *icy-metadata* = '1' in its request header.
 For the time being we inject mp3-metadata present in the mp3-files, such as title, album and genre.